 A beginner-friendly interface with a great zoom range.

 Weight: 277 grams. | Lens: 24-960mm f3.3-6.9. | Sensor Size: 1/2.3 in. | LCD: 3in, 922k dots. | Burst Mode: 10 fps. | Video: 3840 x 2160 (Full HD).

-It is ideal for vloggers thanks to its LCD screen, which can tilt 180°, enabling you to watch the video while you shoot it.
-However, it does not perform well in low light and there is no option to shoot RAW.
+It is also ideal for vloggers thanks to its LCD screen, which can tilt 180°, enabling you to watch the video while you shoot it.
+However, it does not perform well in low light situations and there is no option to shoot in RAW format.

 9. Nikon Coolpix L820